ekosistema/audio-tools/README.md

 ## Troubleshooting

-- If you encounter a "command not found" error, make sure the script is in a directory included in your PATH.
+- If you encounter a "command not found" error after installation, try restarting your terminal or running `source ~/.bashrc` (for Bash) or `source ~/.zshrc` (for Zsh).
-- If ffmpeg is not installed, you may need to install it using your system's package manager.
+- If the automatic dependency installation fails, you may need to install ffmpeg manually using your system's package manager.
 - Make sure you have write permissions in the folders you're working with.
 - If you're having issues with file paths, try using absolute paths instead of relative paths.
-- If changes to your PATH are not taking effect, try restarting your terminal or running `source ~/.bashrc` or `source ~/.zshrc`.
+- If changes to your PATH are not taking effect, try logging out and back in to your system.

-For any other issues or questions, please contact the script maintainer.
+For any other issues or questions, please open an issue on the GitHub repository or contact the script maintainer.